nokia/TPMCourse/docs/exercises.md

 3 Simple exercises.
 Number #3 requires some bash/csh script programming.

 1. Generate a single random value
-2. What is the larger amount of random values your TPM can generate+
+2. What is the largest amount of random values your TPM can generate+
 3. Write a small script that outputs a random value between, say 1 and 6.  a TPM backed dice.

 ## Objects